zvtoth/zvtoth.github.io/3_advising.md

 ### MA theses supervised

 - Mario Bison, "Sacred Doctrine as *scientia* in St Thomas Aquinas's *Summa Theologiae*"
-- Preedant Jareonsettasin, "What is an Account of Something's Nature?"
+- Preedant Jareonsettasin, "What is an Account of Something's Nature?" (winner of the best MA dissertation award in 2023)

 <!-- ### BA theses supervised -->